 The Relationship Between DHT and Acne: Expert opinion

-DHT and Acne
+DHT and acne connection explained

 Knowing how hormones and skin issues connect is key to tackling acne, one of the most widespread skin problems.
 Many people with ongoing acne ask about the Relationship Between DHT and Acne.
 Scientists have looked at dihydrotestosterone (DHT), a strong male hormone, to see how it might cause acne.
 This makes the study of acne and male hormones essential to find good ways to treat it.
 We can’t ignore how important this hormone is for skin health.
 It might help us discover new methods to control acne problems.